Onboarding¶

 - Keep core packages stdlib-only; put non-stdlib deps in

-v0.x; avoid breaking exported APIs. - Add/adjust tests when changing executor behavior, classification, or observability.
+integrations/*. v1.xfollows SemVer; prefer additive API changes and avoid breaking exported APIs in stable packages.- Add/adjust tests when changing executor behavior, classification, or observability.

 - Keep policy keys low-cardinality (no IDs/tenants/paths in keys).